setctrleng/Plant-wide_Oscillation_detection_ICA/README.md

 # Plant-wide_Oscillation_detection_ICA
-Code to performe Plant-Wide Oscillation Detection with ICA and find affected control loops.
+Code to performe Plant-Wide Oscillation Detection with ICA and find affected control loops in MATLAB v2012b and newer.

 In order to use the presented code, follow the following steps: